Skills for digital adventurers

 Here’s a message to students.
 You still need old-school knowledge.
 You need to express yourselves clearly.
 You need to know how to mine the world for facts.
 But you now need more.
 Can you speak “tech”?
 Do you have any business skills?
 Can you work collaboratively in teams?
 Are you comfortable with continuous change?
 Do you understand why some stories make a difference and others don’t?
 In the end, you’ll need to be able to tell stories, to develop content that not only informs communities but engages them.

 If you can learn journalism plus the rest, you can get a great job.
 If you don’t like the jobs out there, go out and create one of your own.
 This, of course, is what terrifies us parents.
 What do you mean that my child must learn to create the businesses of tomorrow?
 What about the bills of today?

 When parents look at the news, no doubt they focus on the roughly 20,000 journalism jobs lost during the recession and only a few thousand added back since then.
+But consider this: the jobs being lost are traditional journalism jobs, countless new media jobs are being created — and that will go on into the future.
 What we have in news was a classic double whammy — a recession on top of a transformational trend toward digital media.

 As difficult as it is for institutions to get their collective heads around the size and pace of change, they need to.
 As my boss, Knight Foundation president Alberto Ibargüen, puts it: “Constant change is the new normal.”